TowerBR/backup_software_testing/test_06_Thunderbird_Duplicacy_single_or_separate_storage_setup.md

 ![Graph05][5]

-*It's worth noting that when the messages are deleted, they are deleted "inside" the mbox files, but they remain there, only the index changes.*
+*It's worth noting that when messages are deleted, they are deleted "inside" the mbox files, but they remain there, only the index changes.*

 ## Conclusions